 Counts of deaths for the latest years of data include an estimate of the number of deaths occurring in that year but registered in the next year.
 Data on late registrations were unavailable at the time of production.Direct age standardisation was used to calculate standardised rates and counts; Spatial adjustment methods were used to calculate the adjusted rates.

-The state rate used in the Local Government Area trend view is lower than the state rate as it doesn't include cases who can not be assigned to a LGA.
+The state rate used in the Local Government Area trend view differs from the state rate as it doesn't include cases who can not be assigned to a LGA.

 Estimates of the numbers and rates of deaths and hospitalisations attributable to the use of tobacco, alcohol, to high body mass and other risk factors used age and sex-specific aetiologic fractions for NSW developed by the Australian Institute of Health and Welfare (AIHW) as part of the Australian Burden of Disease Study 2011 (ABDS 2011).